fenske/fenske/README.md

 I'm a Software Engineer and Entrepreneur.

-This is my GitHub space where you can find some interesting bits about my career as well as the content I make.
+This is my GitHub space where you can find some interesting bits about what I do as well as the code I write.

 These days I mainly work on DevSkills.
-It is a real-world developer assessment platform that can make it really easy for you to tell whether someone got practical coding skills.
+It used to be my pet project which grew into a full-time endeavor.
+DevSkils is a real-world developer assessment infrastructure that can make it really easy for you to tell whether someone got practical coding skills.

 I also hang out on [Twitter](https://twitter.com/fenskexyz) and [IndieHackers](https://www.indiehackers.com/fenske) where I post the behind-the-scenes of working on DevSkills.